varun-m-singh/varun.m.singh.github.io/_pages/research.md

   og_image: "research/ecdf.png"
 ---

-My academic research falls into two main areas: understanding the influence of geography on actor behavior before, during, and after civil conflict, and developing new tools to improve the study of institutions (both formal and informal) in peace and conflict.
-One strand of research in this first area explores how the territories that ethnic groups inhabit shape rebel group formation and condition their relationship with the state.
-My interest in geography also informs projects on active conflicts including the targeting of UN peacekeepers by insurgent groups, civilian victimization after rebel territorial conquest, and communal violence in fragile settings.
+My academic research falls into two main areas: geotechnical earthquake engineering with a focus on liquefaction-induced ground failure, and the advancement of predictive models for soil settlement and landslide mitigation.
+One strand of research in this first area explores how liquefaction affects existing structures, particularly through the mechanics of lateral spreading.
+My interest in seismic hazards also informs projects evaluating the real-world efficacy of standard predictive models, using historical data like the 2011 Christchurch earthquake to understand how complex stratigraphy and geomorphic boundaries condition soil failure.

-My other main research agenda uses advanced methods to develop new measures of institutions.
-One project uses Bayesian item response theory to measure the strength of peace agreements as a latent variable and free researchers from post-treatment bias caused by using the duration of agreements as a proxy for their strength.
-In others, I apply unsupervised learning techniques to over a billion observations of product-level international trade data to measure economic interdependence and illicit economic exchange.
+My other main research agenda uses advanced geotechnical and spatial data to develop optimized hazard assessment frameworks.
+One major project leverages high-resolution Cone Penetration Test (CPT) case histories and remote sensing to optimize the Lateral Displacement Index (LDI) to improve on the systematic biases and false-positive predictions that traditionally limit urban-scale assessments.

-In a new avenue of research, I leverage social media data to explore participation in extremist movements across multiple contexts, gaining insight into the early stages of radicalization.
+In a related avenue of research, I am bridging the gap between structural and geotechnical engineering by exploring soil settlement predictions using field testing data, gaining insight into accelerated mitigation methods for emergency and disaster-recovery projects.

 <nbsp>